The answer to the question “what is the best recruitment software for agencies in Australia?” is simple: There isn’t one.

 While there are some similarities – support for job postings, for example – recruiting tools designed for the recruitment firm will require some things that the end client will not – business development, is a good example.
 On the other hand, the reverse is also true.
 Lots of ATS systems have talent management functionality bolted on.

-However, there is one thing that every recruitment agency should seriously consider when selecting a new CRM software.
+There is one thing that every recruitment agency should seriously consider when selecting a new CRM software.
 Support.
 We recently conducted a survey where 50% of our responders stated that a supplier’s quality of support plays an important role in their decision making.

 Your new database is a business-critical application.
 You are dependent on it.
 If it’s not available, or your users are not able to operate it, you have a major problem.
 It doesn’t matter how powerful the functionality if you can’t log in.